 Above-33: This meeting room is at Royal Club in Beijing.
 Refined and has space.

 Above-34: This 5-star hotel is one hour drive from Beijing, in XiangHe, “Fragrant River”, Hebei province.
 Meeting of Group of 20 (G20) was once held here.

 Above-35: DiYiCheng near Beijing.
 G-20 leaders had a meeting here.

 Above-36: The biggest meetings in China are held at People's Great Hall, built in 1959.
 Building is located at TianAnMen Square.
-I have visited there for dance shows and concerts.
+I have visited there four times: dance show, concert and events hosted by some Chinese SOEs.
 The hall can take some 5000 guests and show can have thousand dancers, singers and players flowing through.
 This place has scale.

 LIANG HUI.
 Every year People's Great Hall hosts Liang Hui, the meeting of National People's Congress (NPC) and The Chinese People's Political Consultative Conference (CPPCC).
 Meeting takes two weeks.
 It's like a clockwork and lines are straight.
 China has many theories and science is used to develop country further.

 Above-37: Yes, I climb roof tops for photos.
 This is view over GongTiBeiLu avenue in Beijing.
 Up-right, elegant building with horizontal lines is Hotel Swissotel, also known as Gang-Ao ZhongXing or HongKong-Macao Center.